 During the Civil War the numbers of people exposed to morphine in the course of being treated for their war-related injuries sky-rocketed.
 Tens of thousands of Northern and Confederate soldiers became morphine addicts.

 In just over 10 years time from its arrival into this country, the United States was plagued with a major morphine epidemic.
 Even though no actual statistics were kept on addiction at this time, the problem had grown to large enough proportions to raise serious concerns from the medical profession.
 Doctors became perplexed and were completely in the dark as to how to treat this new epidemic.

 By 1874 the answer to this increasing problem was thought to be found in the invention of a new drug in Germany.
 This new wonder drug was called Heroin, after its German trademarked name.
 Heroin was imported into the United States shortly after it was invented.
-The sales pitch that created an instant market to American doctors and their morphine addicted patients was that Heroin was a "safe, non-addictive" substitute for morphine.
+The sales pitch that created an instant market of American doctors and their morphine-addicted patients was that heroin was a “safe, non-addictive” substitute for morphine.